This list is representative of the nature and number of electives offered each year.

 Professor Paul B. Gardent

-This mini-course is appropriate for students who are interested in careers in health services management or who will be working in companies serving healthcare service organizations.
+This mini-course is appropriate for students who are interested in careers in health services management or who will be working in companies serving healthcare service organizations including consulting, banking, and medical supply companies.
 Enrolling students should have some background in the healthcare industry or have taken Structure, Organization & Economics of the Healthcare Industry (SOE).
+Contact Professor Gardent with questions relating to the course or individual eligibility.
 The health services industry is a large and dynamic sector of the economy with many unique characteristics.
 It includes hospitals, health systems, ambulatory clinics, medical group practices and other organizations providing healthcare services.
 Successful healthcare leaders must be well grounded in traditional management knowledge and practices, yet at the same time appreciate the unique aspects of the health services industry.
 Suppliers to the health industry (e.g. consultants, bankers, medical supply companies) must understand the strategic and financial issues facing leaders of healthcare organizations in order to successfully compete in this market.
 Among these issues are the unique character of organizational relationships, the dynamics of the healthcare workforce, multiple reimbursement arrangements, important supply chain relationships, and distinct regulatory requirements.
 The goal of this course is to provide students with the knowledge and understanding of key leadership and strategic challenges within health services organizations.
+This course will cover important functions of health services management, including strategy, finance, and operations.
+It will introduce students to leadership issues in performance improvement, change management, organizational leadership and strategic alliances.

 Employer-sponsored healthcare plays a significant role in the US health system.
 It is a critical factor impacting the competitiveness of companies from the largest corporations to new start-ups.
 With the passage of the Accountable Care Act (ACA) business leaders are faced with new and important decisions regarding how they approach and finance health benefits for their employees.
 The challenge is not simply managing the cost of health care but also choosing the best strategy for recruiting and retaining a productive workforce in a competitive labor market.
 In the new ACA environment this has become a major strategic issue for businesses of all sizes and in all industries.
-The course will examine the critical issues facing business leaders today related to health care.
+Medical Care and the Corporation (MCC) will examine the critical issues facing business leaders today related to health care.
 It will build an understanding of the structure, economics and dynamics of the employer based healthcare system from the perspective of corporate leaders.
+Students will learn how the ACA has fundamentally changed the strategic landscape for businesses.
+Through this course you will understand the alternative approaches being considered by businesses including large corporation, small businesses and start-up companies.
+Students will learn how consulting firms and health insurance companies are analyzing the current market and advising their corporate clients.
+Finally, MCC will examine new approaches being offered to businesses to help them cope with these strategic issues.
 The course features cases and guest speakers who will demonstrate the diversity of ideas for meeting the business challenges created by our new health care environment.

 VALUE-BASED HEALTH CARE STRATEGY (VBHCS)